 Textbook Recycling has been in business since 1997, so they are a dependable company.
 As its name implies, used college books are their specialty.
 That said, they also deal with new edition textbooks.
 They even buy new textbooks, which is something most sites don’t do.

 You can also price compare, and they also buy some fiction and non-fiction titles, even if they aren’t college textbooks.
-The best way to check this is by searching the database by ISBN; if an ISBN isn’t listed, it isn’t one you can sell.
+The best way to check this is by searching the ISBN database; if an ISBN isn’t listed, it isn’t one you can sell.
 Check or PayPal issues payment for book sales, and they claim to have the best buyback price you’ll find anywhere.
 If you have a used textbook to sell, Textbook Recycling is an excellent place for textbook buyback.

 Founded in 1999, BookByte is a place where you can either sell textbooks or buy cheap textbooks.
-You can sell either a US edition or the international edition used textbook here.
-Their cheap books page is actually a guide that details several different strategies for how to buy cheap textbooks, which is a great resource.
+You can sell either a US edition of the international edition used textbook here.
+Their cheap books page is actually a guide that details several different strategies for buying cheap textbooks, which is a great resource.
 College textbooks can be costly, after all.

 When you sell textbooks, the process is similar to most other websites.
 Search by ISBN, accept the price if you’re happy with it, then ship the books to BookByte.
 They will give you a prepaid shipping label in the US, and you’ll be paid within 3-5 business days of receiving the order.
 They also mention that price quotes are only good for 30 days, so you’ll need to be sure you send your books right away to guarantee the best price.
 It’s great that this site has helpful resources for students, and it’s worth checking out if you need to sell back your used books.
 You’ll get a great textbook buyback price when you sell your used textbook.